WebOrigami/docs/src/content/language/tutorial.md

 </clipboard-copy>

-<span class="tutorialStep"></span> Switch to the tree diagram window and refresh it to confirm that the `team` area is now indexed by names instead of numbers:
+<span class="tutorialStep"></span> Switch to the tree diagram window and refresh it to confirm that the `team` area is now using names instead of numbers:

 <div class="sideBySide">
   <figure>